Inspro-io/diligent-cedar-46432/src/pages/index.md

     align: center
     background_color: none
     title: Safe & Fast Grow with our Features
-  - type: features_section
-    features:
-      - title: >-
-          “I love how lightweight and easy it is to use.
-It intuitively builds into my day-to-day rhythm, and the natural flow of my day.”
-        subtitle: 'Ursula Gurnmeister, Sr. Design Manager at Company'
-        image: images/testimonials.png
-        image_alt: Ursula Gurnmeister photo
-        media_position: left
-        media_width: fourty
-    feature_padding_vert: small
-    background_color: secondary
   - type: grid_section
     title: How it works
     grid_items: